Index

 - ribbon

-- cardboard (in her hat)
+- cardboard and aluminum foil (in her hat)